carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 Certainly, this is a method that helps to practize and masterize the manipulation of different type of objects and information.
 But we can obtain the same result by using programs that will extract the information from the kraken output files and will save us time.
-One of this options is kraken-biom
+One of this options is kraken-biom.

-kraken-biom is a programm that creates BIOM tables from the kraken output [kraken-biom](https://github.com/smdabdoub/kraken-biom)
+kraken-biom is a programm that creates BIOM tables from the Kraken output [kraken-biom](https://github.com/smdabdoub/kraken-biom)

-First, lets take a look at the different flags that kraken-biom have and an example of its usage:
+First, let's take a look at the different flags that kraken-biom have and an example of its usage:

 ~~~